lucid-fabrics/bitbonsai/README.md

 **Q: How does Auto-Heal work?**
 A: On startup, BitBonsai scans for orphaned jobs (ENCODING, HEALTH_CHECK, VERIFYING states).
 It validates temp files, calculates resume positions, and automatically requeues jobs.
 The 4-layer system handles Docker volume mount race conditions, ensuring reliability on Unraid, Docker Compose, and Kubernetes.

+**Q: Why can't my child node discover the MAIN node?**
+A: mDNS auto-discovery requires `--network=host` on your MAIN node Docker container.
+Standard bridge networking blocks mDNS broadcasts.
+If you can't use host networking (e.g., Unraid, Docker Compose with port conflicts), use the **Manual Pairing** option instead - it works across any network configuration.
+See [Node Discovery & Pairing](#node-discovery--pairing) for details.

+**Q: Can I use both auto-discovery and manual pairing?**
+A: Yes!
+The MAIN node supports both methods simultaneously.
+Child nodes can choose their preferred method during setup.
+Auto-discovery is easier for home networks, while manual pairing works across VLANs, VPNs, and complex network topologies.

 ---